History

 • group projects and presentations

-• module diaries and portfolios
+• module diaries and portfolios.

 Study modules

-Teaching for this course takes place face to face and you can expect around 7 hours of contact time per week.
-In addition to this, you should also anticipate a workload of 1,200 hours per year.
+Teaching for this course takes place face to face.
+You can expect around 7 hours of contact time per week.
+In addition, you should also anticipate a workload of 1,200 hours per year.
 Teaching usually takes place Monday to Friday, between 9.00am and 6.00pm.

-Contact hours involve activities such as lectures, seminars, practicals, assessments, and academic advising sessions.
-These hours differ by year of study and typically increase significantly during placements or other types of work-based learning.
+Contact hours involve activities such as lectures, seminars, practicals, assessments and academic advising.
+These hours differ by year of study and can increase significantly during placements or other types of work-based learning.

 Year 1